-Our fourth annual edition of the UK Mobile Consumer survey analyses the five key sub trends that we see happening in the mobile industry.
+Our fifth annual edition of the UK Mobile Consumer survey analyses the current trends in the mobile industry.
 Some key findings include:

 Read the chapter summaries below to find out more.